Venkat-Gorla/smartmeal-serverless/services/get-meals/events/README.md

 - Validate and transform meal metadata into structured DynamoDB records.
 - Insert meal records into the `MealsRead` DynamoDB table.
 - React to DynamoDB stream events on `INSERT` and `MODIFY`.
-- Index new/updated meal records into OpenSearch by calling a library function.
+- Index new/updated meal records into OpenSearch.

 ## 🔑 Key AWS Resources